 Stake small amounts

 If you stake with Bitcoin Suisse, you can participate with even a small amount of ETH.
-Ethereum 2 only supports stakes with exactly 32 ETH2, but with the Bitcoin Suisse staking service, you can stake with as little as 1 ETH.
+Ethereum 2 only supports stakes with exactly 32 ETH2, but with the Bitcoin Suisse staking service, you can stake with less than this amount.

 Conversion and calculation of indicative predicted rewards